-The primary aim of the Board is to create and enhance long-term positive value for our shareholders and this sets as the key objective for all our business units.
+The primary aim of the Board is to create, enhance and deliver long-term sustainable positive returns for our shareholders and this sets as the key objective for all our business units.
 We believe acting sustainably is equally important when we realise the full potential of our two core pillars of business that meets the aspirations of the broader stakeholder community.

 Sustainability is embedded in our corporate strategy and engrained in our organisational culture.
-This principle underpins our business objectives and actions to promote good governance and business processes in our day-to-day operations.
+This principle also underpins our business objectives and actions to promote good governance and business processes in our day-to-day operations.
 Under the direction of the Board, the Group's sustainability policies and practices for our four material ESG aspects have been formulated and aligned with our desired standards.
-The Group considers sustainability as a direction for our long-term development.